and not far from Ebenezer Chapel, we come to …..

 Producing mainly stoneware bottles, Ilkeston Pottery had been established in 1807 by Richard Evan’s father, George, pot-maker of Belper, though 1809 is when there is evidence of George in Ilkeston.
-In that year he built a house and pottery works on a piece of land on the east side of the Erewash Canal, just south of Coal Pit Lane (now Awsworth Road), living there with his wife and children.
+In that year he acquired land on the east side of the Erewash Canal, just south of Coal Pit Lane (now Awsworth Road), from framework knitter Thomas Potter in 1809.
+On it he built a house and pottery works, living there with his wife and children.

 In July 1805 George had married Mary Hives, aunt to Thomas Hives of the Rutland Hotel.

 The father was aided in the business by his son, Richard, and when the former died in May 1835, Richard and his elder brother George junior continued the trade.

 Later in the same year (December 7th 1835) Richard married Elizabeth Floyd, daughter of Charles and Elizabeth (nee Sheldon) at St. Mary’s Church, Ilkeston.